Platform is a concept that is relatively new to publishing. But it’s burrowed into the business in a big way. Especially for nonfiction authors.

 “But I’m not a celebrity,” you say.
 “What about me?”

 It’s only a matter of scale.
 Building platform is about forming and bolstering your business and personal relationships.
 You need to manage your networks in a way that will help you promote and sell your book.
 Look to your existing networks to see where you can ramp up your visibility.
 You want to be more visible, not just anywhere, but to the audience, the readers, who will be most interested in your book.
 So, if you’re a child psychologist writing a book about bird watching you may need to make some new friends.

-In marketing, media such as website, blog, newsletter, or podcast are your owned media (Owned, Earned, Paid media) where, for the most, you have control.
+In marketing, media such as website, blog, newsletter, or podcast are owned media (Owned, Earned, Paid media) where, for the most part, you have control.
 If you have a business website, you may decide your book will be on its front page or you might have a separate webpage for your book.
 Nota bene, as soon as you have decided on your book title, reserve the URL!
 You don’t want your book title to get hijacked.
-Even if you don’t build a separate site for the book, you can simply link the URL to your existing page.
+Even if you don’t build a separate site for the book, you can simply link the URL to your existing site.
 And, importantly, build your email list so when your book is published, you can invite all to your launch!